SOC1027 : Comparing Cultures

 |Semester 1 Credit Value:||20|

-• The conceptualisation of cultural change and continuity; the challenge of understanding cultural diversity; and the dynamics of cultural difference; the construction of Otherness and the problem of ethnocentrism;
+• The conceptualisation of culture; the challenge of understanding cultural diversity; and the dynamics of cultural and social difference; the problem of ethnocentrism;

-• Comparison as method and a core social scientific task; problems of comparison: understanding and translation in ethnography and other intensive methodologies
+• The problems of representation; understanding and translation in ethnography and other intensive methodologies

-• Ways of thinking about the social, political, spatial and temporal relations of culture; the cultural constitution of selves and others
+• Ways of thinking about the social, political, spatial and temporal relations of culture

-A range of cultural phenomena and media will be studied - including museums, festivals, ritual, films, music, television.
+A range of cultural phenomena and media will be studied - including ceremonies and ritual, museums, films, music, television.

 Outline Of Syllabus